By: Melissa Federico, LE and Beauty and Fashion Writer

 Concealer is a hero product in any makeup bag, and there’s a concealer that has been real champion lately.
 A favorite low street option, Revlon’s Colorstay concealer has proven that it won’t slip – especially on oily complexions.
 The trick with concealers is to apply a small amount of product at a time with a fluffy brush.
 Be careful not to buff it into skin too close to the lash line. @nikki_makeup often talks about this technique in her video tutorials.
 She promises it will give you that airbrushed, clean effect with your undereye makeup.
 She also encourages setting your look with a soft powder.

 Baking is another makeup trend to embrace – even if you’re not entirely sure what it means.
 Essentially, you’re leaving a translucent powder to sit (for at least five minutes) and melt into the skin.
 This helps set the under-eye makeup for a flawless finish.
-From editorials to video tutorials, Laura Mercier’s Secret Blurring Powder is worth the hype, because it is a weightless finely milled powder, that keeps everything from creasing, and it can also be applied before doing makeup to catch any eyeshadow fallout.
+From editorials to video tutorials, Laura Mercier’s Secret Blurring Powder is worth the hype, because it is a weightless finely milled powder, that keeps everything from creasing.
+It can also be applied before doing makeup to catch any eyeshadow fallout.
 When it comes time to set the entire look, be sure to swirl and tap the excess product before very-lightly dusting under the eye, and any other area where you want to minimize shine.

 Nars Pro-Prime Smudge Proof Eyeshadow Base is lightweight and creates a seamless canvas, due to their unique polymer and mineral powder blend.
 This helps to give the primer a firm finger grip as your depositing color, and the deep-sea extract and antioxidant rice extract helps it to dry instantly.